stealthBS/demo1-repo/network jamming.md

 airodump-ng wlan0mon

 - - -ctrl + C to stop
-- - -Can close if don't work
+- - -Can close if done work
 ```
 So, when it dispaly the required network then we can stop the process with 'ctrl + C' shortcut.
 But don't close this tab, it helps to copy network's channel no. & BSSID.
 <br>